mongodb/mongo-python-driver/doc/examples/gevent.rst

 Gevent's monkey-patching replaces those standard functions so that PyMongo does asynchronous I/O with non-blocking sockets, and schedules operations on greenlets instead of threads.

-With monkey-patching activated,
-:meth:`~pymongo.mongo_client.MongoClient.start_request()` ensures the
-current greenlet (not merely the current thread) uses the same socket for all operations until :meth:`~pymongo.mongo_client.MongoClient.end_request()` is called.
-See the :doc:`requests documentation <requests>` for details on requests in PyMongo.